 In the dependent claims, you can replace selected fragments with a more specific or more general definition to change the scope of the claim.
-Select a fragment of a claim (that has a dependent claim) right-click on it, push Replace with more General... and define the group or accept one of the suggested generalized fragments.
+Select a fragment of a claim which has a dependent claim right-click on it, push Replace with more General....
+Then define the group or accept one of the suggested generalized fragments.
 For a dependent claim a fragment definition can be narrowed by right-clicking on it and selecting Replace with more Specific...

 With Markush Composer wizard, you can automatically generate Markush structures from a set of compounds.
 The compound set has to be in a single file (SDF, SMILES, etc).
 The composer wizard can be opened from the File->Compose Markush Structure... file menu or from the toolbar directly.

 After selecting this action, the Composer wizard opens.